 If you have a household employee, you may need to pay state and federal employment taxes.
 Which forms do you need to file for your household employees?
 Is your maid, housekeeper, or babysitter covered by the rules?
 This Financial Guide provides the answers to these and other questions.
 Table of Contents

-You do not need to withhold federal income tax from your household employee's wages.
+You aren't required to withhold federal income tax from your household employee's wages.
 But if your employee asks you to withhold it, you can choose to do so.

 State Unemployment TaxesTo find out whether you need to pay state unemployment tax for your household employee contact your state unemployment tax agency.
 You'll also need to determine whether you need to pay or collect other state employment taxes or carry workers' compensation insurance.

-Both you and your household employee may owe social security and Medicare taxes.
-Your share is 7.65% (6.2% for social security tax and 1.45% for Medicare tax) of the employee's social security and Medicare wages.
-Your employee's share is 4.2% for social security tax and 1.45% for Medicare tax.
+Both you and your household employee may owe Social Security and Medicare taxes.
+Your share is 7.65% (6.2% for Social Security tax and 1.45% for Medicare tax) of the employee's Social Security and Medicare wages.
+Your employee's share is 6.2% for Social Security tax and 1.45% for Medicare tax for wages below the Additional Medicare Tax threshold (see above).
 You are responsible for payment of your employee's share of the taxes as well as your own.
 You can either withhold your employee's share from the employee's wages or pay it from your own funds.
-Social Security And Medicare WagesYou figure Social Security and Medicare taxes on the Social Security and Medicare wages you pay your employee.
-If you pay your household employee cash wages of $1,800 or more in 2012, all cash wages you pay to that employee in 2012 (regardless of when the wages were earned) up to $110,100 are social security wages and all cash wages are Medicare wages.
-However, any non-cash wages (food, lodging, clothing, and other non-cash items) you pay do not count as social security and Medicare wages.
-If you pay the employee less than $1,800 in cash wages in 2012, none of the wages you pay the employee are Social Security and Medicare wages, and neither you nor your employee will owe Social Security or Medicare tax.
+Social Security and Medicare WagesYou figure Social Security and Medicare taxes on the Social Security and Medicare wages you pay your employee.
+If you pay your household employee cash wages of $2,800 or more in 2025 ($2,700 or more in 2024), all cash wages you pay to that employee during the year (regardless of when the wages were earned) up to the Social Security wage base ($176,100 for 2025 and $168,600 for 2024) are Social Security wages and all cash wages are Medicare wages.
+However, any non-cash wages (food, lodging, clothing, and other non-cash items) you pay do not count as Social Security and Medicare wages.
+If you pay the employee less than $2,800 ($2,700 in 2024), none of the wages you pay the employee are Social Security and Medicare wages, and neither you nor your employee will owe Social Security or Medicare tax.
 Wages Not CountedDo not count wages you pay to any of the following individuals as Social Security and Medicare wages:

-Also, if your employee's Social Security and Medicare wages reach $110,100 in 2012, do not count any wages you pay that employee during the rest of the year as Social Security wages to figure Social Security tax.
-(But continue to count the employee's cash wages as Medicare wages to figure Medicare tax.)
+Also, if your employee's Social Security and Medicare wages reach the Social Security wage base ($176,100 for 2025 and $168,600 for 2024) before year end, do not count any wages you pay that employee during the rest of the year as Social Security wages to figure Social Security tax (but continue to count the employee's cash wages as Medicare wages to figure Medicare tax).
 You figure federal income tax withholding on both cash and non-cash wages (based on their value).
 However, do not count as wages any of the following items:

-Withholding The Employee's ShareYou should withhold the employee's share of Social Security and Medicare taxes if you expect to pay your household employee Social Security and Medicare wages of $1,800 or more in 2012.
+Be aware that making some of these items taxable has been discussed by lawmakers.
+Withholding the Employee's ShareYou generally must withhold the employee's share of Social Security and Medicare taxes if you expect to pay your household employee Social Security and Medicare wages of $2,800 or more in 2025 ($2,700 or more in 2024).
 However, if you prefer to pay the employee's share yourself, see "Not Withholding the Employee's Share" in the next section.
-You may withhold the employee's share of the taxes even if you are not sure your employee's Social Security and Medicare wages will be $1,800 or more in 2012.
-If you withhold the taxes but then actually pay the employee less than $1,800 in Social Security and Medicare wages for the year, you should repay the employee.
+You may withhold the employee's share of the taxes even if you are not sure your employee's Social Security and Medicare wages will be $2,800 or more in 2025 ($2,700 or more in 2024).
+If you withhold the taxes but then actually pay the employee less than $2,800 in Social Security and Medicare wages in 2025 ($2,700 in 2024), you should repay the employee.
 You pay withheld taxes as part of your regular income tax obligation.
-You don't deposit them periodically-subject to an exception for business owners.
+You don't deposit them periodically unless you choose to follow an exception for business owners.
 See "Payment Options for Business Employers" below.
 Withhold 7.65% (6.2% for Social Security tax and 1.45% for Medicare tax) from each payment of Social Security and Medicare wages.
-Instead of paying this amount to your employee, you will pay it to the IRS with a matching amount for your share of the taxes.
-Do not withhold any social security tax after your employee's social security wages for the year reach $110,100.
+Wages exceeding the $200,000 (single filer) threshold amount are subject to the Additional Medicare Tax of 0.9%, regardless of the employee's filing status.
+Do not withhold any Social Security tax after your employee's Social Security wages for the year reach the Social Security wage base ($176,100 for 2025 and $168,600 for 2024).
 If you make an error by withholding too little, you should withhold additional taxes from a later payment.
 If you withhold too much, you should repay the employee.

-Not Withholding The Employee's ShareIf you prefer to pay your employee's Social Security and Medicare taxes from your own funds, you do not have to withhold them from your employee's wages.
-The Social Security and Medicare taxes you pay to cover your employee's share must be included in the employee's wages for income tax purposes.
-However, they are not counted as Social Security and Medicare wages or as federal unemployment (FUTA) wages.
+Not Withholding the Employee's ShareIf you prefer to pay your employee's Social Security and Medicare taxes from your own funds, you do not have to withhold them from your employee's wages.
+But the Social Security and Medicare taxes you pay to cover your employee's share must be included in the employee's wages for income tax purposes.
+However, they are not counted as Social Security and Medicare wages or as FUTA wages.

 You figure the FUTA tax on the FUTA wages you pay.
-If you pay cash wages to all of your household employees totaling $1,000 or more in any calendar quarter of 2011 or 2012, the first $7,000 of cash wages you pay to each household employee in 2012 is FUTA wages.
+If you pay cash wages to all of your household employees totaling $1,000 or more in any calendar quarter of the current calendar year or the prior year, the first $7,000 of cash wages you pay to each household employee in the current calendar year is FUTA wages.
 (A calendar quarter is January through March, April through June, July through September, or October through December.)
 If your employee's cash wages reach $7,000 during the year, do not figure the FUTA tax on any wages you pay that employee during the rest of the year.
 For a discussion of "cash wages," see the section on Social Security Wages, above.
-If you pay less than $1,000 cash wages in each calendar quarter of 2012, but you had a household employee in 2011, the cash wages you pay in 2011 may still be FUTA wages.
-They are FUTA wages if the cash wages you paid to household employees in any calendar quarter of 2011 totaled $1,000 or more.
+If you pay less than $1,000 cash wages in each calendar quarter of the current calendar year but you had a household employee in the prior calendar year, the cash wages you pay in the current calendar year may still be FUTA wages.
+They are FUTA wages if the cash wages you paid to household employees in any calendar quarter of the prior year totaled $1,000 or more.
 Do not count wages you pay to any of the following individuals as FUTA wages:

 Do You Need to Withhold Federal Income Tax?You are not required to withhold federal income tax from wages you pay a household employee.
 You should withhold federal income tax only if your household employee asks you to withhold it and you agree.
 The employee must give you a completed Form W-4, Employee's Withholding Allowance Certificate.
 If you agree to withhold federal income tax, you are responsible for paying it to the IRS.
 WagesYou figure federal income tax withholding on both cash and non-cash wages you pay.
 Measure wages you pay in any form other than cash by the value of the non-cash item.
 Do not count as wages any of the following items:

-Paying Tax Without WithholdingAny income tax you pay for your employee without withholding it from the employee's wages must be included in the employee's wages for federal income tax purposes.
-It is also counted as Social Security and Medicare wages and as federal unemployment (FUTA) wages.
-How Do You Handle The Earned Income Credit?Certain workers can take the earned income credit (EIC) on their federal income tax return.
+Be aware that making some of these items taxable has been discussed by lawmakers.
+Paying Tax without WithholdingAny income tax you pay for your employee without withholding it from the employee's wages must be included in the employee's wages for federal income tax purposes.
+It is also counted as Social Security and Medicare wages and as FUTA wages.
+How Do You Handle the Earned Income Tax Credit (EITC)?Certain workers can take the Earned Income Tax Credit (EITC) on their federal income tax return.
 This credit reduces their tax or allows them to receive a payment from the IRS if they do not owe tax.
-You may have to make advance payments of part of your household employee's EIC along with the employee's wages.
-You also may have to give your employee a notice about the EIC.
-Notice About The EICThe employee's copy (Copy B) of the IRS 2012 Form W-2, Wage and Tax Statement has a statement about the EIC on the back.
+You also may have to give your employee a notice about the EITC.
+Notice about the EITCThe employee's copy (Copy B) of IRS Form W-2, Wage and Tax Statement has a statement about the EITC on the back.

-Otherwise, you must give your household employee a notice about the EIC only if you agree to withhold federal income tax from the employee's wages but the income tax withholding tables show that no tax should be withheld.
-Even if not required, you are encouraged to give the employee a notice about the EIC if his or her 2012 wages are less than the amount shown in the instructions to 2013 Form W-5.
-If you do not give your employee Copy B of the IRS Form W-2, your notice about the EIC can be any of the following:
+Otherwise, you must give your household employee a notice about the EITC only if you agree to withhold federal income tax from the employee's wages but the income tax withholding tables show that no tax should be withheld.
+Even if not required, you are encouraged to give the employee a notice about the EITC if his or her 2025 wages are less than $68,675 ($66,819 for 2024).
+If you do not give your employee Copy B of the IRS Form W-2, your notice about the EITC can be any of the following:

-If you give your employee a substitute Form W-2 on time which lacks the required EIC information, you must give notice about the 2012 EIC to the employee within one week of the date you gave him or her the substitute Form W-2.
-If Form W-2 is required, but not given on time, you must give the employee notice about 2012 EIC by January 31, 2013.
-If Form W-2 is not required, you must give your notice to the employee by February 7, 2013.
-How Do You Make Tax Payments?When you file your 2012 federal income tax return in 2013, attach Schedule H, Household Employment Taxes.
+If you give your employee a substitute Form W-2 on time which lacks the required EITC information, you must give notice about the EITC to the employee within one week of the date you gave him or her the substitute Form W-2.
+If Form W-2 is required, but not given on time, you must give the employee notice about EITC by January 31.
+If Form W-2 is not required, you must give your notice to the employee by February 10 (or the next business day if the 10th falls on a weekend).
+How Do You Make Tax Payments?When you file your federal income tax return, attach Schedule H, Household Employment Taxes.
 Use this Schedule, discussed further below, to figure your household employment taxes.
-You will add the federal employment taxes on the wages you pay to your household employee in 2012, less any advance earned income credit payments you make to the employee, to your income tax.
-The amount you owe with your return is due to the IRS by April 15, 2013.
+You will add the federal employment taxes on the wages you pay to your household employee during the tax year to your income tax.
+The amount you owe with your return is due to the IRS by April 15 (or, if the 15th falls on a weekend or holiday, the next business day).

-Asking For More Federal Income Tax WithholdingIf you are employed and want more federal income tax withheld from your wages to cover the employment taxes for your household employee, give your employer a new Form W-4, Employee's Withholding Allowance Certificate.
-Complete it as before, but show the additional amount you want withheld from each paycheck on line 6.
-If you get a pension or annuity and want more federal income tax withheld to cover the employment taxes for your household employee, give the payer a new Form W-4P, Withholding Certificate for Pension or Annuity Payments (or a similar form provided by the payer).
-Complete it as before, but show the additional amount you want withheld from each benefit payment on line 3.
+Asking for More Federal Income Tax WithholdingIf you are employed and want more federal income tax withheld from your wages to cover the employment taxes for your household employee, give your employer a new Form W-4, Employee's Withholding Allowance Certificate.
+If you get a pension or annuity and want more federal income tax withheld to cover the employment taxes for your household employee, give the payer a new Form W-4P, Withholding Certificate for Periodic Pension or Annuity Payments (or a similar form provided by the payer).
 Paying Estimated TaxIf you want to make estimated tax payments to cover the employment taxes for your household employee, get Form 1040-ES, Estimated Tax for Individuals.
 Use its payment vouchers to make your payments.
 You can pay all of the employment taxes at once or in installments.
-If you have already made estimated tax payments for 2012, you can increase your remaining payments to cover the employment taxes.
-Estimated tax payments for 2012 are ordinarily due April 17, June 15, September 17, 2012 and January 15, 2013.
-Payment Option For Business EmployersIf you own a business as a sole proprietor or your home is on a farm operated for profit, you can choose either of two ways to pay the 2012 federal employment taxes for your household employee.
+If you have already made estimated tax payments for the year, you can increase your remaining payments to cover the employment taxes.
+Estimated tax payments are due April 15, June 15 and September 15 of the current tax year and January 15 of the next year.
+(If a deadline falls on a weekend or holiday, the deadline is the next business day.)
+Payment Option for Business EmployersIf you own a business as a sole proprietor or your home is on a farm operated for profit, you can choose either of two ways to pay the federal employment taxes for your household employee.
 You can pay them with your federal income tax as described above, or you can include them with your federal employment tax deposits or other payments for your business or farm employees.
-If you pay the employment taxes for your household employee with business or farm employment taxes, you must report them with those taxes on Form 941 or Form 943 and on Form 940 (or 940-EZ).
+If you pay the employment taxes for your household employee with business or farm employment taxes, you must report them with those taxes on Form 941 or Form 943 and on Form 940.
 What Forms Must You File?You must file certain forms to report your household employee's wages and the federal employment taxes for the employee if you pay the employee:

-The employment tax forms and instructions you need for 2012 will be sent to you automatically in January 2013 if you reported employment taxes for 2011 on Schedule H (Form 1040), Household Employment Taxes.
 Employer Identification Number (EIN)You must include your employer identification number (EIN) on the forms you file for your household employee.
-An EIN is a 9-digit number issued by the IRS--not the same as a Social Security number.
+An EIN is a 9-digit number issued by the IRS and is not the same as a Social Security number.

-You must complete Form W-2 and give Copies B, C, and 2 to your employee by January 31, 2013.
-You must send Copy A of Form W-2 with Form W-3, Transmittal of Wage and Tax Statements, to the Social Security Administration by February 28, 2013 (April 1, 2013, if you file your Form W-2 electronically).
+You must complete Form W-2 and give Copies B, C, and 2 to your employee by January 31.
+You must send Copy A of Form W-2 with Form W-3, Transmittal of Wage and Tax Statements, to the Social Security Administration by January 31.
 Schedule HUse Schedule H (Form 1040), Household Employment Taxes, to report the federal employment taxes for your household employee if you pay the employee:

 Employee's Social Security NumberYou must keep a record of your employee's name and Social Security number exactly as they appear on his or her Social Security card if you pay the employee: